hudson155/kairo/kairo-util/README.md

 // => con danast
 ```

-`slugify()` does something similar, but allows you to choose the delimiter.
+`slugify()` works similarly, but allows you to choose the delimiter.
 ```kotlin
 slugify(" Con  | dãnas^t", delimiter = "-")
 // => con-danast